dianalin2/website/writeups/2021-01-31-justctf-2020-pinata/pinata.md

 The second gadget is particularly powerful.
 Not only does it allow us to write data to memory, but it also allows us to write the return value of a function in `rax` to memory, which turned out to be very helpful.

 ## kmh's Solution
-kmh's solution came as a result of us asking where the flag should be (file, environment, memory, etc.) An admin told us that the flag was in the file `/flag.txt`, and that this path would be added to the challenge description. kmh's solution was to `open` this file, then use `sendfile` to send it to our socket.
+kmh's solution came as a result of us asking where the flag should be (file, environment, memory, etc.) An admin told us that the flag was in the file `/flag.txt`, and that this path would be added to the challenge description. kmh's solution was to `open` this file, then `read` and `write` it to our socket.
+I suggested `sendfile` rather than `read` and `write` to save a syscall.

 We can use the second gadget above to write the filename to memory, then `open` it.
 But how do we get the returned file descriptor?
-We could just use guess-and-check, but kmh used the gadget to write the returned value in `rax` to memory, then used `write` to write it back to us.
+We could just use guess-and-check, but kmh used the gadget to write the returned value in `rax` to memory, then used `write` to send the value back.
 The value turned out to be `12`, so we can finish with the `sendfile`.

 ```python
 rax = exe + 0x97232